 There will be over 60 breakout sessions during the conference, covering a wide range of the most relevant topics for IB educators and the larger global community today.
 Sessions will focus on new approaches to teaching and learning, professional applications, scholarly analyses, best practices and case studies.

 Presentations will fall under one of the following strands.

 Combining technological tools and resources with educational practice to facilitate learning.

 - Sessions may include technologies for hybrid learning environments, emerging software and hardware for educational purposes, cutting-edge research in education, and the role of technology in addressing global issues.

 A whole-school approach to education that promotes inclusion, equitable quality education and access for all students.
 This strand also includes the skills and competencies needed to thrive in an interconnected world.

 - Sessions may include topics that promote diversity, equity, inclusion, and access, gender equality, as well as wellness, emotional intelligence, and resilience.

 Competencies and strategies needed to facilitate lifelong learning.

-- Sessions include all four IB programmes’ frameworks (PYP, MYP, DP, CP) as well as non-IB curriculums, and may cover an array of topics (e.g. agency, assessment, 21st-century skills).
+- Sessions include all four IB programmes’ frameworks (PYP, MYP, DP, CP) as well as non-IB curriculums, and may cover an array of topics (for example agency, assessment, 21st century skills).

 Advanced content for education leaders.